jakeyjake88/RemindMe/DesignDocument.md

 * May want creators to have the ability to prioritize certain tasks

 * May want to allow for email reminders for tasks

+* Creator and users should be able to select a RemindMe button for each task, giving them an SMS reminder shortly before the task is due.

+* The creator of the task manager should be able to allow other users, upon invitation, to access the task manager.

 <h1> 5.
 Architecture Overview </h1>